mozilla-services/screenshots/docs/METRICS.md

 Additionally, it's important to recognize that Firefox Screenshots is an add-on in a browser as well as a server-side service.

-## deviceId / user ID
+## accountId / deviceId / user ID

-Each device that uses Screenshots (browser, profile, computer) generates a random UUID ID.
+Each device that takes Screenshots (browser, profile, computer) generates a random UUID ID.
 We call this the deviceId.
 In addition a random secret is generated.
 The two together are used to register and authenticate with the server.

 The deviceId is only registered with the screenshots.firefox.com server when the user first saves a shot.
 Starting Screenshots or downloading does not cause registration.

+An alternate way to authenticate with server is by successful signin to firefox account.
+An accountId which is a uid returned by fxa-auth-server is assigned once a user login with firefox account and its value is reset on signout from settings.

-Each event is sent to the server with its deviceId.
+Each event is sent to the server with its accountId or deviceId.
 The server hashes this ID (combining it with a random server string that is rotated occasionally) before sending it to Google Analytics.
 This hashed ID is generally called `cid` (customer ID, a Google Analytics term).

 For web page views (viewing and interacting with individual shots or My Shots) we serve up `/ga-activation.js` or `/ga-activation-hashed.js` (the latter for pages with private URLs).
 This file is generated *per user* and includes the `cid`, if the user is authenticated with the service.